qmk/qmk_firmware/keyboards/redox/keymaps/media-CH/readme.md

 # German keymap for Redox

+A layout for the Redox MEDIA revision.
 The layout acommodates the German umlauts and the punctuation symbols at their usual positions relative to the other alphabetic characters.
-Apart from that it stays close to the default english redox layout.
+Apart from that it stays close to the default english Redox layout.